tildearrow/furnace/README.md

 #### CMake was unable to find a build program

-don't run CMake standalone unless you have Visual Studio or a compiler installed.
+if you are on Windows, don't run CMake standalone unless you have Visual Studio or a compiler installed.

-if you are in the MSYS2 MINGW64 environment, make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so.
+if you are in the MSYS2 MINGW64 environment, make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so. if you are not, exit and start the MINGW64 environment (not the UCRT64 one!). read the guide!

+if you are not using Windows then you probably haven't set your development environment up correctly. read the guide again.

 #### Does not match the generator used previously